 We are so excited to tell you about the first of the Heavy Vinyl Beatles remasters we’ve played!
 As we cycle through our regular Hot Stamper shootouts for The Beatles’ albums we will be of course be reviewing more of them*.
 I specifically chose this one to start with, having spent a great deal of time over the last year testing the best vinyl pressings against three different CD versions of Rubber Soul.

-I was looking forward to the opportunity to take Michael Fremer (the champion of thick vinyl dreck from sources far and wide) to task in expectation of his rave review, when to my surprise I found the rug had been pulled out from under me — he didn’t like it either!
-Damn it all.
+I was looking forward to the opportunity to take Michael Fremer, the foremost champion of thick vinyl dreck from sources far and wide, to task in expectation of his rave review, when to my surprise I found the rug had been pulled out from under me — he didn’t like it either.
+Damn!.

 It strikes me as odd that the new vinyl should sound like a CD.
 I have listened to the newly remastered 2009 CD of Rubber Soul in stereo extensively and think it sounds quite good, clearly better than the Heavy Vinyl pressing that’s made from the very same 16 bit, 44.1k remixed digital source.